probabilisticrobotics/probabilisticrobotics.github.io/README.md

-# IROS 2023 Workshop: Probabilistic Robotics In the age of Deep Learning
+# ICRA 2024 Workshop: Back to the Future: Robot Learning Going Probabilistic

 ### 1. Adding content to a section